klauer/epics-sumo-mirror/doc/reference-sumo.rst

 Convert a :ref:`dependency database <reference-sumo-db-The-dependency-database>` file OLDDB from old to new format.
 The old format had architecture data ("arch") for each moduleversion.
 In the new format this data is removed.
-Note that this command IGNORES option "--dbrepo", it directly operates on the file given with option "--db".
+Note that this command IGNORES option "--dbrepo", it directly operates on the dependency database file in the directory given with option "--dbdir".

 appconvert SCANFILE
 :::::::::::::::::::